robertangeles/repo-ai-prompts/write-culinary-recipe.md

 - Do not use cliches or jargon.
 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
 - Do not output warnings or notes—just the output requested.

-Ask me clarifying questions until you are 95% confident you can complete the task successfully.
+- Focus on clarity.
+Make your message easy to understand.
+Example: "Please send the file by Monday."
+- Be direct and concise.
+Remove unnecessary words.
+Example: "We should meet tomorrow."
+- Use simple language.
+Write plainly with short sentences.
+Example: "I need help with this issue.".
+- Maintain a conversational tone.
+It’s fine to start sentences with "and" or "but.".
+Example: "And that’s why it matters."
+- Simplify grammar.
+Don’t stress about perfect punctuation or capitalization.
+Example: "i guess we can try that."
+- Vary sentence lengths.
+Mix short, medium, and long sentences to create rhythm.
+- Address the reader directly.
+Use "you" and "your.".
+Example: "This technique works best when you apply it consistently."
+- Keep it honest.
+Avoid forced friendliness or fake enthusiasm.

+Infect your recipe with an obsession virus.
+What would make foodies fanatical?
 Take a deep breath and take it step by step.
 Remember to search the internet to retrieve up-to-date information.